 Laura Rodriguez, Casa de Milagros Program Director

-Laura joined Seton Home in May of 2015 as a Lead Case Manager for the emergency shelter.
-She received her undergraduate degree in Psychology from the University of Texas at San Antonio and has worked in the service of children and families for over 15 years.
-Laura supervises the case management staff for the emergency shelter and provides case management assistance to residents and sponsor with diverse cultural and economic backgrounds.
-She oversees each child’s assessment, individual service plan, family reunification and discharge.
-Laura is very passionate and dedicated in meeting the residents and sponsors needs.
-Her focus is to continue to create as a safe and respectful environment for residents through Trauma Informed Care Principles.
+Laura joined Seton Home in May of 2016 as a Lead Case Manager for the Emergency Shelter.
+She is a Licensed Childcare Administrator and received her undergraduate degree in Psychology from the University of Texas at San Antonio.
+She has worked in the service of children and families for over 15 years.
+Laura previous worked with St. Peter-St. Joseph Children’s Home as a Lead Case Manager with the Transitional Foster Care Program.
+Laura supervised the case management staff for the transitional program and provided case management assistance to residents and sponsor with diverse cultural and economic backgrounds.
+She oversaw each child’s assessment, individual service plan, family reunification, and discharge.
+In 2015 she received the Employee of the Quarter award.
+Through progressive responsibilities as a Lead Case Manager at Seton Home, she is now the Program Director of Emergency Shelter at Seton Home.
+Laura’s focus is ensuring the highest quality of care and services to the residents and staff.
+She is responsible for the overall management of the programmatic, administrative, and operations system related to the provision of care and services.
+Laura is very passionate and dedicated in meeting the resident’s needs.
+Her focus is to continue to create a safe and respectful environment for residents through Trauma Informed Care Principles.